yaorg/node-measured/Readme.md

 This is an alternative port of Coda Hale's [metrics library][codametrics].

-I created this because I did not like the existing [metrics][existingmetrics] port which:
+I created this despite the existing [metrics port][existingmetrics] for node.js because I wanted to fully understand the underlaying Math and algorithms.

-* Expects me to expose my metrics over http
-* Has a test suite contains no assert statements (!?)
-* Violates the license of 3rd party code it is using (BinaryHeap)

 [codametrics]:  https://github.com/codahale/metrics
 [existingmetrics]: https://github.com/mikejihbe/metrics